blakewilson/vidbg/README.md

   playbackRate: 1,
   muted: true,
   loop: true,
-  autoplay: true,
   position: '50% 50%',
-  resizing: true
+  resizing: true,
+  overlay: false,
 }
 ```

+## Resizing

+When resizing is set to true (default) the video will resize automatically when the window is expanded or compressed.

+## overlay

+Setting `overlay` to `true` will add a faint pattern over your video.
+This is helpful when your video is primarily white and you have white text on top. `overlay` is set to `false` by default.

 # License

-Vidbg.js is licenseed under The MIT License.
+Vidbg.js is licensed under The MIT License.
 You can view it [here](https://github.com/blakedotvegas/vidbg/master/LICENSE).